Sravya9829/Sara-AI-AI-Avathar-/Document.md

 ---

 This documentation provides complete technical implementation details for the Sarah AI Avatar System.
-The system successfully meets all Daylily AI challenge requirements while providing a professional, scalable solution for real-time conversational AI avatars.